This is the entry for the Danish-language TV series known in English as The Killing. If you're looking for the American remake, go here.

 - Shell-Shocked Veteran: Raben in the second season.

-- Sympathetic Murderer: Lund becomes one by killing Reinhardt
+- Sympathetic Murderer: In season one, Theis becomes one by killing Vagn.
+In season three, Lund becomes one by killing Reinhardt

 - Take Me Instead: The kidnapper in the third season finally challenges Zeuthen to hand himself over in exchange for his daughter, with the implication that this was always his objective.